-Microsoft has issued a new antifraud certificate feature for Windows systems that checks the authenticity of certificates issued by the software giant to speed the process
+Microsoft has issued a new antifraud certificate feature for Windows systems that checks the authenticity of certificates issued by the software giant to speed the process of removing revoked certificates.
+The new feature was released along with the company’s June 2012 Patch Tuesday round of updates.

 The new method should make that process faster, simpler and in the end provide better protections for Windows users.